ThePhD/ThePhD.github.io/_posts/2025-06-13-C2y Hitting the Ground Running.markdown

 }
 ```

 Now, occasionally you still need custom logic for the check, even with the declaration.
 You can do that by adding a semi-colon `;` and then putting a typical allowed conditional check afterwards.
-A common idiom is using `0` for the success result of an API, so you don't want to heck with `if (some_val)`, you want to use `if (!some_val)`, like so:
+A common idiom is using `0` for the success result of an API, so you don't want to check with `if (some_val)`, you want to use `if (!some_val)`, like so:

 ```cpp
 #include <stdio.h>